-Use of a calculator (but not a laptop or any wireless device) is allowed and expected on the quizzes and exams.
+Use of a scientific calculator (i.e., a calculator which includes features such as e^x and $\ln x$, but not a laptop, graphing calculator, programmable calculator, or any wireless device) is allowed and expected on the quizzes and exams.
 The calculator may not have anything stored in the memory, and students may not share calculators.